Canto VII – Westward

 upon the writ and preaching of Charles Kingsley –

-who rears quietly upon the quay, marbled
+who still rears upon the quay, marbled and grey,

-Rose Salterne drinks and drowns herself
+whilst nearby, Rose Salterne drinks

-for another day.
+and drowns another day.

-To the north, lies a submerged forest;
+To the north, breathes an underground forest;

 eight-dozen severed trunks, salt-smoked

-into black stubs, now freshly swept into
+into black stubs, now swept and shaven into

-a shore – here is where Kinglsey first dug
+a shore – here is where Kinglsey first dug in

 his heels and devised fleets and fame –